sawyerclick/svelte-lazy-loader/README.md

 ### Image

-An expansion of the HTMLImageElement that, if a browser cannot natively lazy-load, uses a shared IntersectionObserver to performantly lazy load images.
+An expansion of the HTMLImageElement that, if a browser cannot natively lazy-load, uses a shared IntersectionObserver instance to performantly lazy load images.
 This components takes several native attributes and passes them through to the underlying HTMLImageElement.
 A few component-specific props are available to facilitate lazy-loading.

 The out-of-the-box implementation of this component features a blur transition effect.
 The CSS can be altered using [Svelte's style props](https://svelte.dev/docs#template-syntax-component-directives---style-props).